ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > ## Why stage?
 >
-> The last exercises highlights the reason Git use a staging area before making
+> The last exercise highlights the reason Git uses a staging area before making
 > commits.
 You can make file changes as you want all at once and then group them
 > together logically to make individual commits.
 We'll see why having only sets
 > of related changes for a specific purpose in a single commit is so useful